d630/blscd/doc/USAGE.md

 There is no configuration file at present; you can use some environment variables instead.

-- In order to use another opener and different colors see the functions `Blscd::Init` and `Blscd::DrawScreenTbar`.
+- In order to change the default opener and colors see the functions `Blscd::Init` and `Blscd::DrawScreenTbar`.
 - Modify keybindings in function `Blscd::GetInputKeyboard`.
 - Awk will only be used, if a directory lists 800 or more entries.
 You may edit this value in function `Blscd::GetBlscdData`.
 - blscd is going to exit, if your terminal does not match the allowed height and width.
 See the head of `Blscd::DrawScreen` for this.